 Update on WWE returning to Saudi Arabia

 WWE has not ran the Kingdom since the Super ShowDown 2020 event was held in February 2020 at the Mohammed Abdu Arena in Riyadh.
 WWE and the Saudi General Sports Authority announced in 2018 that they were entering into a 10-year strategic multi-platform partnership to support the Saudi Vision 2030 initiative, which is the Kingdom’s social and economic reform program.
-The deal called for two events to be held per year, but the COVID-19 pandemic forced delays last year and this year.
+The deal called for two events to be held per year, but the COVID-19 pandemic forced delays in 2020 and 2021.
 WWE visited Saudi Arabia for Greatest Royal Rumble and Crown Jewel in 2018, Super ShowDown and Crown Jewel in 2019, and Super ShowDown in 2020.

 Stay tuned for more on WWE’s return to Saudi Arabia.